maitiennguyen/23CCSR/README.md

 - `process_specs.py`: This contains methods to sort species by family.
 It aids in the organization and classification of species based on their taxonomic families.

+- `organize_files.py`: This contains methods to organize output files into folders and remove miscellaneous files.

 - `run_clustal.py`: This script is an add-on tool and can be used if manual Clustal analysis is required.

 ### Output Files